IntoTheVoid07/nd013-c1-vision-starter/README.md

 The resulting pie chart shows there is a largely, unequal amount of vehicle detections.
 With this new information, this also leads me to believe that the current model has a harder time with smaller objects and potentially over generalizing.

 Additionally, after reviewing the sample images for the EDA section from the Udacity website, I also saw a case where a person's face is incorrectly tagged as a cyclist (there's a pedestrian bound box around the object and looks only like a pedestrian to me).
-So, my initial hypothesis seem to match the additonal evalutation.
+So, my initial hypothesis seem to match the additional evalutation.

 ## Model Training and Evaluation